PhantasmicSky/NodestoneBuilder/README.md

 - MoXuan is Currently in Trad.
 Chinese until it comes out in GMS (If it will even release outside TMS/CMS).

 ## Notes
-- * = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one.
+- \* = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one.
 Nodes are also built using brute force and might take minutes if there are a lot of nodes to build prefect tri's from.
 Might also cause browser to lock-up.

 ## Version Changes
-- [3 -> 4] Adventurer Revamp is still underway.
-Current updated jobs are **Bishop**, **Bowmaster**, **Buccaneer**
+- [3 -> 4] Explorer Revamp is still underway.
+Current updated Explorer jobs are **Bishop**, **Bowmaster**, and all **Pirates**
-  - No Changes done to Bishop aside from Skill Images, Node Inventories from Version 1 should still be okay to use.
+  - No Changes done to Bishop aside from Skill Images.
+Node Inventories from Version 1 should still be okay to use.
   - Bowmasters would need to rebuild Node inventory as some skills have been removed.
   - Buccaneers would need to rebuild Node inventory as some skills have been removed / merged in terms of boost nodes.
+  - Cannoneers would have to adjust any skill number above 6 to 1 value lower as Monkey Wave was removed. (ex.
+A trinode saved as 2,7,12 it should be changed to become 2,6,11)
+  - Corsairs would have to adjust any skill number above 1 to 2 values below it. (ex.
+A trinode saved as 2,7,12 should be changed to become 1,8,11) Sommersault Kick and Double Shot has boost nodes in the game files but are not implemented / long removed from the game.
 - [2 -> 3] Lara Skills have been translated.
 If switching from ver 2 -> 3, Change logic number to 3 and translate Lara's name (if the selected job of the save string is Lara[라라])
 - [1 -> 2] Kain Skills have been translated.
 If switching from ver 1 -> 2 , Change logic number to 2 and translate Kain's name (if the selected job of the save string is Kain [카인])